 Germany boasts an excellent childcare system, with certain cities offering daycare subsidies (more so in former east Germany, although it becoming more common in the west).

-The majority of state-owned childcare centres cost an average of some €250 to €400 per month, while private centres range between €600 and €900.
-Subsidised childcare costs in Germany are based on income and can be as little as €120–€140 a month for seven to nine hours per day.
+The majority of state-owned childcare centers cost an average of some €250 to €400 per month, while private centers range between €600 and €900.
+Subsidized childcare costs are based on income and can be as little as €120–€140 a month for seven to nine hours per day, further reducing the cost of living in Germany.

 Expats living in Germany are required to take out basic German health insurance.
 The cost varies depending on age, cover and the health insurance company you use.
 Basic insurance for students starts at around €80 and from €160–€400 for professionals.

-In exchange, residents in Germany have access to subsidised or free healthcare in Germany.
+In exchange, residents in Germany have access to subsidized or free healthcare in Germany.

 Staple foods are not too expensive in Germany, although upmarket supermarkets such as Rewe and Tegut are more expensive.
 If you shop at Lidl and Aldi, you can save between 10 and 15%.